mitre-public/boogie/boogie-dafif/README.md

 |:-------:|:-------:|:------:|:----------:|:----:|:------:|:--------:|:---------------:|:----------------:|:-------------:|
 | 8.1     | y       | y      | y          | y    | y      | y        | y               | y                | y             |

-All 9 DAFIF record types are supported for parsing, validation, and conversion to typed Java model classes.
-The assembly layer produces standard Boogie `Airport`, `Fix`, `Airway`, and `Procedure` objects from the parsed data.
+The nine record types above and the four boundary/SUAS parent and segment types support parsing, validation, and conversion to typed Java model classes.
+The assembly layer produces standard Boogie `Airport`, `Fix`, `Airway`, `Procedure`, and `Airspace` objects from the parsed data.
+Auxiliary boundary/SUAS country and note tables are not parsed.

 Heliport-specific data (`TRMH/`, `SUPPH/` directories) is excluded from parsing.